2020NCOV/ncov-report/contributions/star-gazers-name.md

-This is my first PR
+This is my first fetch